-Turkey is a country that holds a special place in my heart.
-It was my first solo travel experience 3 years ago and I fell in love with Turkey at first sight, as soon as I walked out from the Istanbul Airport.
+A majestic country spanning over two continents, Turkey is a beautiful country of some of the most hospitable peopel in the world that will always hold a special place in my heart.
+Solo travel in Turkey was my first solo travel experience and I fell in love with Turkey at first sight, as soon as I walked out from the Istanbul Airport.
 A city so great that it can’t be contained in one continent.
 Istanbul is called the ‘Center of the World’ for a reason.
 With its dazzling mix of the old and the new, the West and the East, Istanbul is the constant beating of the wave of the East against the rock of the West.

 The safety concerns